memfault/interrupt/_posts/2024-01-24-practical_zephyr_kconfig.md

 Looking at the [official documentation of the `-imacros` option for `gcc`](https://gcc.gnu.org/onlinedocs/gcc/Preprocessor-Options.html), you'll find that this option acquires all the macros of the specified header without also processing its declarations.
 Thus, all macros within the `autoconf.h` files are also available at compile time.

 ## Conclusion

 In this article, we've explored the _kernel configuration system_ _Kconfig_ in great detail.
 Even if you've never used _Kconfig_ before, you should now be able to at least use _Kconfig_ with Zephyr, and - in case you're stuck - you should be able to easily navigate the official documentation.
 We've seen:

-- How to find and change existing _Kconfig_ symbols,
+- how to find and change existing _Kconfig_ symbols,
 - how to analyze dependencies between different symbols,
 - files that are automatically picked up by the build system,
 - files generated by _Kconfig_,